cincibrainlab/signalflow-stacks/README.md

 - Curve Fitting Toolbox

 * local use is added to the SUDO group.
 If container is modified, you can persist changes by using `docker commit` and using the saved image on subsequent `docker run` or `docker-compose` commands.

+## MATLAB Student Licenses

+To change the username that executes MATLAB configure an environmental variable `STUDENT_USER`.
+This user will adopt the environment and permissions of the `kasm_user` but MATLAB will see the `STUDENT_USER` that will match the license file. `HOSTNAME` and `MAC_ADDRESS` can also be set.
+A convenience MATLAB icon, named MATLAB 2023a (Student) is placed on the default desktop.

 ## Repository Files